 During the 22 years of Haitian occupation (1822 - 1844), the French legal system was imposed on the island, based on the Napoleonic Codes of 1804 -1810.
-After declaring its independence in 1844, under the Organic Law of the Tribunals of 1845 (Ley Orgánica de los Tribunales) a mixed judicial organization was applied by the Dominican Republic.
+After declaring its independence in 1844, under the Organic Law of the Tribunals of 1845 (Ley Orgánica de los Tribunales) a mixed judicial system was applied by the Dominican Republic.
 The French Codes of 1815 were adopted as the codes of the Dominican Republic, in their original language, with the modifications set forth by the Constitution, and the Spanish system of courts established during the colonial era were maintained.

 From 1991 to 2005, major legislative and judicial reforms started taking place to adapt the legal and economic framework of the country to a global and regional integration.
 Legislative reforms included updating laws related to the development of critical economic and social sectors focusing on finance, investment and trade, environment, tax and customs, labor and social security.

-ADR mechanisms were introduced as an alternative method of settling disputes; the National Judiciary School (Escuela Nacional de la Judicatura), the National School for Public Prosecutors (Escuela Nacional de Ministerio Público), and the Public Defender’s Office (Oficina Nacional de la Defensa Pública) were established.
+ADR mechanisms were introduced as an alternative method of settling disputes; the National Judiciary School (Escuela Nacional de la Judicatura), the National School for Public Prosecutors (Escuela Nacional del Ministerio Público), and the Public Defender’s Office (Oficina Nacional de la Defensa Pública) were established.

-2.2.2.
 Supreme Court of Justice

-The Supreme Court of Justice (Suprema Corte de Justicia) is composed of not less than 16 Magistrates elected by The National Council of the Judiciary pursuant to Law No. 138-11 of June 21, 2011, for a seven-year term and can be reelected for another term.
+The Supreme Court of Justice (Suprema Corte de Justicia) is composed of no less than 16 Magistrates elected by the National Council of the Judiciary pursuant to Law No. 138-11 of June 21, 2011, for a seven-year term and can be reelected for another term.
 The Council selects one Magistrate to serve as President of the Court, and designates a first and second substitute to replace the President of the Supreme Court of Justice in case of absence or incapacity.

 The Supreme Court has original jurisdiction over any cause of action brought against the President, the Vice President, or other public officials, as designated in the Constitution.
-It hears appeals of Cassation and ordinary appeals from matters arising in the Courts of Appeals.
+It hears appeals on Cassation and ordinary appeals from matters arising in the Courts of Appeals.

-2.2.3.
 Courts of Appeal

-2.2.4.
 Courts of First Instance

-2.2.5.
 Justices of the Peace

 The Labor Courts (Cortes de Trabajo) were created by the Labor Code to resolve conflicts between workers and employers.
 There are fourteen (14) Labor Courts of First Instance and six (6) Labor Courts of Appeal.

 The Land Courts are concerned exclusively with procedures relating to clearing title to property, registering real property, and resolving other questions relating to real property.
-The Land Courts include four land courts of appeal (Tribunales Superiores de Tierras), which hear in second instance of all appeals filed against the decisions of the courts of original jurisdictions; and thirty-one (31) Land Courts of Original Jurisdictional (Tribunales de Tierras de Jurisdicción Original), they hear in first instance all actions on real property and territorial boundaries.
+The Land Courts include four land courts of appeal (Tribunales Superiores de Tierras), which hear in second instance all appeals from decisions of the courts of original jurisdictions; and twenty-five (25) Land Courts of Original Jurisdictional (Tribunales de Tierras de Jurisdicción Original), they hear in first instance all actions on real property and territorial boundaries.

-The Administrative Contentious jurisdiction is integrated by higher administrative courts (Tribunales Superiores Administrativos) and contentious administrative courts of first instance.
+Higher administrative courts (Tribunales Superiores Administrativos), and contentious administrative courts of first instance integrate the Administrative Contentious jurisdiction.
 These courts have jurisdiction over disputes filed against decisions, actions and provisions of the central government including administrative, tax, financial and municipal issues.
-Hear and determine in first instance or on appeal the contentious administrative actions that arise from conflicts between the public administration and its officers and civilian employees.
-The decisions of the High Administrative Court have been reported since 1996 on the homepage of the Judicial Power, see under Consultas – Sentencias – Otras Consultas – Tribunal Superior Administrativo.
+The courts hear and determine in first instance or on appeal the contentious administrative actions that arise from conflicts between the public administration and its officers and civilian employees.
+The decisions of the High Administrative Court have been reported since 1996 on the homepage of the Judicial Power, see under Servicios – Consultas - TSA.

-The Public Ministry is composed by: The Attorney General of the Republic which represents the State before the Supreme Court of Justice; General Prosecutors before the Courts of Appeal; the Public Prosecutors who appear before the Courts of First Instance; and Public Attorneys who appear before the ordinary Justices of the Peace Courts.
+The Public Ministry is composed by: The Attorney General of the Republic, which represents the State before the Supreme Court of Justice; General Prosecutors before the Courts of Appeal; the Public Prosecutors who appear before the Courts of First Instance; and Public Attorneys who appear before the ordinary Justices of the Peace Courts.
 The Superior Council of the Public Ministry (Consejo Superior del Ministerio Público) is the main governing body overseeing the operation and functioning of the Public Ministry and exercises disciplinary control over its functionaries and employees.

-In January 26, 2010, the Dominican Republic promulgated a new Constitution (Official Gazette No. 10561).
+On January 26, 2010, the Dominican Republic promulgated a new Constitution (Official Gazette No. 10561).
 Some of the most significant measures introduced by the constitutional reforms included: creation of a Constitutional Court and a Judiciary Council to oversee the performance of the courts; the inclusion of mechanisms of direct democratic participation such as the referendum and plebiscite, and popular legislative initiative.
 This constitutional reform modified once again the reelection possibilities of the President, the president cannot be re-elected for the following constitutional period; the right to life is inviolable from conception until death banning abortion under all circumstances.
 The 2010 Constitution also bans citizenship for children of illegal immigrants; and changes the designation of Secretariats of States by Ministries and municipal trustees (syndics) by mayors.

 The dominant legal basis of the Dominican Republic is the Civil Code (Código Civil), enacted by the Decree of April 16, 1884.
 With amendments, this original code is largely still in effect today.